openresty/lua-nginx-module/README.markdown

 **context:** *rewrite_by_lua*, access_by_lua*, content_by_lua*, header_filter_by_lua*, body_filter_by_lua, log_by_lua**

-Set, add to, or clear the current request `HEADER` response header.
+Set, add to, or clear the current request's `HEADER` response header that is to be sent.

 Underscores (`_`) in the header names will be replaced by hyphens (`-`) by default.
 This transformation can be turned off via the [lua_transform_underscores_in_response_headers](http://wiki.nginx.org/HttpLuaModule#lua_transform_underscores_in_response_headers) directive.